jamesdanielwhitford/replit.github.io/tutorials/42-build-a-robot-nft.md

 ## Viewing token data

 Now that we can generate tokens with interesting-looking ReplBots, we need a way of retrieving information about them, so that we'll be able to display them on the web3 frontend we'll build in Part 2 of this tutorial.
 To this end, we'll write two functions: `botAccessories` and `botColors`.
-These will be externally callable view functions that will take the token ID and return three strings, detailing its accessories and colors, respectively.
+These will be externally callable view functions that will take the token ID and return three strings, detailing accessories and colors, respectively.
 As external calls to view functions are free, we don't have to worry too much about gas costs in these functions.

-Enter the followed code between the definitions of `mint()` and `_random()`.
+Enter the following code between the definitions of `mint()` and `_random()`:

 ```solidity
     function botAccessories(uint256 tokenId) public view returns (string memory, string memory, string memory) {